DumpetXP/DumpetXP/README.md

-💗 RFLMAO
+🌈《 RFLMAO >:D 》

+!! 🗯Check out the links for more information about me

-#Kin's : Miu, Milly, Nicole, Dustin and Lute
+#Kin's : Miu, Heather C, Milly, Nicole, Dustin and Lute